 Please note that ThemeBeans is not responsible for content loss, database errors and such, which may happen to your WordPress install upon an incorrectly applied theme update.

-Please note that licenses are only given for Snazzy - not the free version.
+Please note that licenses are only given for Charmed Pro - not the free version.

 It is important to keep your license up to date in order to continue getting updates for your ThemeBeans WordPress theme and support for any issues you may encounter.
-Renewing your license grants you access to support and updates for six months, including all updates for bug fixes and feature introductions.
+Renewing your license grants you access to support and updates for another year, including all updates for bug fixes and feature introductions.

 Without a valid theme license, you will be unable to get support and auto-update notifications will not function.

-If your key is not applied after hitting the Activate button, simply re-enter the key and try again.
-Sometimes it takes a few tries to properly establish a connection with the activation server.
+If your key is not activated after hitting the Activate button, simply refresh the Customizer and try again.
+Sometimes it takes a second try to properly establish a connection with the activation server.

-After six months, license keys may be renewed at a 50% discount from the original purchase price.
-You will get a renewal notification in the Theme License dashboard widget if your license is about to expire, or has indeed expired.
+After a year, license keys may be renewed.
+You will get a renewal notification on your WordPress dashboard if your license is about to expire, or has in fact expired.

 A child theme is a theme that inherits the functionality and styling of another theme, called the parent theme.
 Child themes are the recommended way of modifying an existing theme.